wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ![image](./media/2017-21-06_08_12_00.png)

-1. A key is generated for you. ***save this key***, as you will not be able to retrieve it in the future.
+1. A key is generated for you. ***Save this key***, as you will not be able to retrieve it in the future.
 This key will become the `AAD_CLIENT_SECRET` environment variable.

     ![image](./media/image-007.gif)